-Disaster & Emergency Studies 5020 3.0: Disaster Concepts and Causes/Same as Environmental Studies 6401 3.0 b) Three additional credits in research methods from either: Disaster & Emergency Studies 5051 3.0: Quantitative Research Methods or Disaster & Emergency Studies 5052 3.0: Research Design and Qualitative Methods, c) Twenty-one additional credits, twelve of which must be from courses within the Graduate Program in Disaster & Emergency Management.
+Disaster & Emergency Studies 5020 3.0: Disaster Concepts and Causes/Same as Environmental Studies 6401 3.0 Disaster & Emergency Studies 5030 3.0: Social and Behavioural Dimensions of Disasters b) Three additional credits in research methods from either: Disaster & Emergency Studies 5051 3.0: Quantitative Research Methods or Disaster & Emergency Studies 5052 3.0: Research Design and Qualitative Methods, c) Twenty-one additional credits, twelve of which must be from courses within the Graduate Program in Disaster & Emergency Management.
 Other courses may be selected, in consultation with the student's advisor, from appropriate graduate courses offered across the university based on student's field of specialization including the following listed below.
 Normally these courses are from one of five broadly defined areas of study.